Undergraduate applications and offers

 Assessment criteria

-To be eligible you must be a 2024 Year 12 student (domestic or international) who completed Year 11 (including the IB) in Australia.
+To be eligible you must be a 2026 Year 12 student with an Australian citizenship or permanent residency who completed Year 11 (including the IB) in Australia.

 Important dates